 What is the average time to settle a personal injury lawsuit?

 A settlement can take anywhere from two weeks up to a couple years.
 It is always smart to contact an attorney as soon as possible after receiving initial medical treatment so they can start working on your case .

-What is the Romeo and Juliet law in Georgia?
+Is there a Romeo and Juliet law in Arizona?

 How can I prove my pain and suffering?